Xenophobia: Early Warning Unit yet to take off, says envoy - Nigeria Today

 The Nigerian High Commissioner in South Africa, Amb.
 Martin Cobham, says the Early Warning Unit (EWU) aimed at checking xenophobia in that country has not taken off.

-The Nigerian Minister of Foreign Affairs, Mr Geoffery Onyeama, and his South African counterpart had agreed to set up the unit in the wake of the xenophobic attacks in February.
+The News Agency of Nigeria (NAN) reports that the Nigerian Minister of Foreign Affairs, Mr Geoffery Onyeama, and his South African counterpart had agreed to set up the unit in the wake of the xenophobic attacks in February.

-Cobham disclosed in Pretoria, South Africa, on Sunday that the mission had written letters to the government on the need to convene the inaugural meeting of the unit.
+Cobham told NAN in Pretoria, South Africa, on Sunday that the mission had written letters to the government on the need to convene the inaugural meeting of the unit.

 He said that EWU was a mechanism to ensure communication between Nigerians ,other foreigners and the host authority